Songyosk/CCNW4RMC/README.md

  <br />

-(ii) Fully-selective reversal returning arbitrarily magnetised four-island system to uniform state, then fully-reversed state
+(ii) Fully-selective reversal returning arbitrarily magnetised four-island system to uniform state, then fully-reversed state <br />

-(script name: Switchv11 final; link - https://youtu.be/F19qnYPWQKM)
+ - script name: Switchv11 final; link - https://youtu.be/F19qnYPWQKM

 Description: Combination of two 'skip' followed by two 'write' events returns abitrarily magnetised system to a uniform state.
 The drive-current polarity is then  reversed such that the c-DW motion is right-to-left, and a further combination of two 'skip' and two 'write' events are employed to prepare a state which is a  total magnetic reversal of the initial arbitrary magnetisation state.
 Nanowire is in h = 20 nm fully-selective mode.